Aaron Judge Preview, Player Props: Yankees vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the eighth-ranked team ERA among all league pitching staffs (3.98).
+- The Brewers have a 3.97 team ERA that ranks seventh among all MLB pitching staffs.

-- His most recent time out came on Saturday against the Philadelphia Phillies, when the right-hander threw 4 1/3 innings, surrendering two earned runs while giving up three hits.
+- The left-hander's last time out came on Sunday against the Philadelphia Phillies, when he tossed 6 1/3 innings, surrendering four earned runs while giving up four hits.

-- The 33-year-old has amassed an ERA of 5.07, with 7.8 strikeouts per nine innings, in 21 games this season.
-Opponents have a .245 batting average against him.
+- The 36-year-old has put up an ERA of 3.33, with 5.8 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.